 Homes provided on open market developments as part of s106 planning agreements, these are normally provided without any public subsidy.
-The West Suffolk Economic Viability Report 2012 (include link) identified that should be financially viable to deliver 30% affordable housing on sites within West Suffolk, provided they do not have additional factors affecting viability.
+The West Suffolk Economic Viability Report 2010 identified that should be financially viable to deliver 30% affordable housing on sites within West Suffolk, provided they do not have additional factors affecting viability.